 'The Blacklist' 1.6: Truth And Enigma

-A really good Blacklist 1.6 tonight, in which Elizabeth thinks she clears Tom, walks away from Red because she's sure he framed Tom, and we find out at the end that Tom is indeed up to more than he seems to be, so Red may be right after all.
+A really good Blacklist 1.6 last night, in which Elizabeth thinks she clears Tom, walks away from Red because she's sure he framed Tom, and we find out at the end that Tom is indeed up to more than he seems to be, so Red may be right after all.

 The series continues with pretty good standalone stories, and a better infrastructure which has the potential to be riveting, and sometimes is.
 James Spader's intensity as Red makes what he says to Elizabeth - and to us, the audience, with his facial expressions when he's alone - pretty much believable.
 But if that's true, then Elizabeth has a problem on her hands with Tom, after he played the innocent part just perfectly tonight.